Eetezadi/Gitpod-LiteServer-AlpineJS/README.md

 # A HTML/CSS template on Gitpod

-This is a HTML/CSS template configured for ephemeral development environments on [Gitpod](https://www.gitpod.io/).
+This is a little setup environment for HTML/CSS wih AlpineJS using Live Server

 ## Integration